10 Popular Siding for Garage Options: What is the Best?

 Composite Siding (aka Engineered Wood Siding) is made from scrap wood, such as sawdust and wood shavings, that is mixed with exterior grade polymer resins & adhesives and compressed together.

-Special additives are also incorporated in the manufacturing process to make the siding rot & insect resistant.
+Special additives are also incorporated into the manufacturing process to make the siding rot and insect-resistant.
 Composite wood siding is a sustainable choice promoting reuse and recycling.

 Composite Siding is made from scrap wood or crushed stone that is mixed with polymer resins & adhesives and compressed together.
 It is a sustainable choice promoting reuse and recycling.